Axway/mft-convert/content/en/docs/TransferCFT/cft_glossary.md

 #### Resynchronization:

-Protocol-based mechanism whereby an exchange can be restarted from the last synchronization point acknowledged.
+Protocol- based mechanism whereby an exchange can be restarted from the last synchronization point acknowledged.

 This mechanism is used during data transfer following a recoverable